 Ghana has recently become a middle income country.
 Ghanaians are extremely friendly and are open to making new friends or helping you out with whatever you need.

-As stated earlier, UG campus is one of the most beautiful campuses in Africa.
+As stated earlier, the UG campus is one of the most beautiful campuses in Africa.

 There are many wonderful clubs, organizations and things you can do on campus where you can learn a lot from and in the end will add a lot to your knowledge base and your life.